sveltejs/svelte/site/content/docs/04-run-time.md

 ---

 Retrieves the context that belongs to the closest parent component with the specified `key`.
-Must be called during component initialisation.
+Must be called during component intialization.

 ```sv
 <script>